SwerveDriveSpecialties/Do-not-use-Example-Swerve-unmaintained/README.md

 1. A navX should be plugged into the roboRIO MXP port.
 2. Steering encoders (analog US digital MA3) are connected to the Robo Rio analog input ports.
-3. Spark Max motor controllers for drive the wheels are:
+3. Spark Max motor controllers for the drive motors are:
     1.	powered using 40 Amp PDP ports and breakers
     2.	controlled with CAN Bus
     3.  set to brushless brake mode (blinking cyan LED status when diasbled)